ag2307/shell/README.md

 * I/O redirection (use of `dup2` system call) limited to the following:
         `<cmd> <args> > <output>`
         `<cmd> <args> < <input> > <output>`
+  this means that when `input` redirection is there there should be an output redirection as well

 * `<program_name>` to execute <program_name> and this supports `<` and `>` redirection
+* `<program_name> m` command terminates process after `m` seconds of time consumption or earlier if program terminates   earlier.